iliashevrin/redis-ordered-set/README.md

 Array reply: all members of the ordered set.

-### OM.NEXT key member count
+### OM.NEXT key member [count]

-> Time complexity: O(N), where N is the members count
+> Time complexity: O(k), where k is the returned members count

 Returns up to `count` members that follow `member` in the ordered set stored in `key` .

 `count` may be any positive integer, and when set to **0** all members until the tail are returned.
+When absent, the immediate next member is returned.
 This operation will return less than `count` members if the tail is encountered prematurely.

 #### Return value

 Array reply: the members in the ordered set.

-### OM.PREV key member count
+### OM.PREV key member [count]

-> Time complexity: O(N), where N is the members count
+> Time complexity: O(k), where k is the returned members count

 Returns in reverse order up to  `count` members that precede `member` in the ordered set stored in `key` .

 `count` may be any positive integer, and when set to **0** all members up to the head are returned.
+When absent, the immediate previous member is returned.
 This operation will return less than `count` members if the head is encountered prematurely.

 #### Return value

 Array reply: the members in the ordered set in reverse order.

-### OM.HEAD key count
+### OM.HEAD key [count]

-> Time complexity: O(N), where N is the members count
+> Time complexity: O(k), where k is the returned members count

 Returns up to `count` members from the head of the ordered set stored in `key` .

 `count` may be any positive integer, and when set to **0** all members until the tail are returned.
+When absent, the single head member is returned.
 This operation will return less than `count` members if the tail is encountered prematurely.

 #### Return value

 Array reply: the members in the ordered set.

-### OM.TAIL key count
+### OM.TAIL key [count]

-> Time complexity: O(N), where N is the members count
+> Time complexity: O(k), where k is the returned members count

 Returns in reverse order up to `count` members from the tail of the ordered set stored in `key` .

 `count` may be any positive integer, and when set to **0** all members until the head are returned.
+When absent, the single tail member is returned.
 This operation will return less than `count` members if the head is encountered prematurely.

 #### Return value